Nuclear fusion: Requirements

 An exception to this general trend is the helium-4 nucleus, whose binding energy is higher than that of lithium, the next heavier element.
 This is because protons and neutrons are fermions, which according to the Pauli exclusion principle cannot exist in the same nucleus in exactly the same state.
 Each proton or neutron's energy state in a nucleus can accommodate both a spin up particle and a spin down particle.
 Helium-4 has an anomalously large binding energy because its nucleus consists of two protons and two neutrons (it is a doubly magic nucleus), so all four of its nucleons can be in the ground state.
 Any additional nucleons would have to go into higher energy states.
 Indeed, the helium-4 nucleus is so tightly bound that it is commonly treated as a single quantum mechanical particle in nuclear physics, namely, the alpha particle.

 The situation is similar if two nuclei are brought together.
 As they approach each other, all the protons in one nucleus repel all the protons in the other.
-Not until the two nuclei actually come close enough for long enough so the strong nuclear force can take over (by way of tunneling) is the repulsive electrostatic force overcome.
-Consequently, even when the final energy state is lower, there is a large energy barrier that must first be overcome.
-It is called the Coulomb barrier.
+Not until the two nuclei actually come close enough for long enough so the strong attractive nuclear force can take over and overcome the repulsive electrostatic force.
+This can also be described as the nuclei overcoming the so-called Coulomb barrier.
+The kinetic energy to achieve this can be lower than the barrier itself because of quantum tunneling.

 The Coulomb barrier is smallest for isotopes of hydrogen, as their nuclei contain only a single positive charge.
 A diproton is not stable, so neutrons must also be involved, ideally in such a way that a helium nucleus, with its extremely tight binding, is one of the products.

 Using deuterium–tritium fuel, the resulting energy barrier is about 0.1 MeV.
 In comparison, the energy needed to remove an electron from hydrogen is 13.6 eV.
 The (intermediate) result of the fusion is an unstable 5He nucleus, which immediately ejects a neutron with 14.1 MeV.
 The recoil energy of the remaining 4He nucleus is 3.5 MeV, so the total energy liberated is 17.6 MeV.
 This is many times more than what was needed to overcome the energy barrier.

 The reaction cross section (σ) is a measure of the probability of a fusion reaction as a function of the relative velocity of the two reactant nuclei.
 If the reactants have a distribution of velocities, e.g. a thermal distribution, then it is useful to perform an average over the distributions of the product of cross-section and velocity.
 This average is called the 'reactivity', denoted σv.
 The reaction rate (fusions per volume per time) is σv times the product of the reactant number densities:

 If a species of nuclei is reacting with a nucleus like itself, such as the DD reaction, then the product $n_1n_2$ must be replaced by $n^2/2$.